nlohmann/json/doc/mkdocs/docs/api/basic_json/basic_json.md

       `[first, last)` is undefined.
     - Throws [`invalid_iterator.204`](../../home/exceptions.md#jsonexceptioninvalid_iterator204) if iterators `first`
-      and `last` belong to a primitive type (number, boolean, or string), but `first` does not point to the first element any more.
+      and `last` belong to a primitive type (number, boolean, or string), but `first` does not point to the first element anymore.
 In this case, the range `[first, last)` is undefined.
 See example code below.
     - Throws [`invalid_iterator.206`](../../home/exceptions.md#jsonexceptioninvalid_iterator206) if iterators `first`
       and `last` belong to a `#!json null` value.
 In this case, the range `[first, last)` is undefined.
 8. /